Lawyers and Time Loss Money

 - A lawyer must not pay funds from the trust account until the funds have cleared the banking process and have been collected.
 RPC 1.15A (h)(7)

-Workers compensation for lawyers is litigation heavy.
-This means the lawyer is busy with trial oriented work that only the lawyer can do.
-The result is that the efficient lawyer will use paralegals and legal assistants in workers compensation to help them get things done.
-The paralegals job is to handle regular office affairs, so the attorney has time to work on case preparation and litigation.
-Paralegals will keep the attorney from being constantly interrupted by client concerns the paralegal can adequately handle.
-It’s their job to shield the attorney, but not totally block access.
+Workers’ compensation for lawyers is litigation-heavy.
+This means lawyers are busy with trial-oriented work that only lawyers can do.
+The result is that efficient lawyers will use paralegals and legal assistants in workers’ compensation to help them get things done.
+The paralegals’ job is to handle regular office affairs so attorneys have time to work on case preparation and litigation.
+Paralegals will keep attorneys from being constantly interrupted by client concerns the paralegals can adequately handle.
+It’s their job to shield attorneys but not block access.
 Paralegals are important people.
 They need to get the job done.
-They need to both know what is going on in your case and they need to communicate clearly and honestly.
+Legal assistants need to know what is happening in your case and communicate clearly and honestly.

-Almost all paralegals work hard and effectively for the clients.
-There are some exceptions.
-It’s the lawyer’s duty to supervise his or her paralegals.
-Almost all lawyers do a good job of that, others not so much.
+Almost all paralegals work hard and effectively for clients, with some exceptions.
+The lawyers must supervise their paralegals.
+Nearly all lawyers do a good job of that, but others may not be paying attention.

 Time Loss Checks Are Sometimes Late